Aditi41sachi/fraud-detection-risk-scoring/readme.md

 ---

 ## 📌 **Note**
- The following folders will be **automatically created after running the notebooks**:
+The following files and folders are created automatically when the notebooks are executed and are intentionally excluded from version control:
- - `processed/` → train/test datasets
+- `processed/` – train/test datasets and engineered features
- - `models/` → trained models and selected decision threshold
+- `models/` – trained models and optimized decision threshold
+- `fraud_predictions.csv` – final prediction, risk scoring, and evaluation dataset

+This keeps the repository clean while ensuring full reproducibility.

 ## 📊 Dataset
 - **File:** `fraud_data - Sheet 1.csv`